Convair F-106 Delta Dart: Eclipse project

-NASA used six drones in its Eclipse Project which ran from 1997–1998.
+NASA used six drones in its Eclipse Project which ran from 1997 to 1998.
 The Dryden Flight Research Center supported project Eclipse which sought to demonstrate the feasibility of a reusable Aerotow-launch vehicle.
 The objective was to tow, inflight, a modified QF-106 aircraft with a C-141A transport aircraft.
 The test demonstrated the possibility of towing and launching a space launch vehicle from behind a tow plane.

 The Cornfield Bomber

 On 2 February 1970, an F-106 of the 71st Fighter-Interceptor Squadron, piloted by Captain Gary Foust, entered a flat spin over Montana.
 Foust followed procedures and ejected from the aircraft.
-The resulting change of balance caused the aircraft to stabilize and later land "wheels up" in a snow-covered field, suffering only minor damage.
+The resulting change of balance caused the aircraft to stabilize and later belly land in a snow-covered field, suffering only minor damage.
 The aircraft, promptly nicknamed "The Cornfield Bomber", was then sent back to base by rail, repaired and returned to service, and is now on display at the National Museum of the United States Air Force.